Q: What is Equivalence?

 Q: How do I submit my application, do I need to send paper copies or can I submit electronically?

-A: The office retains both paper and electronic copies of all applications for audit purposes and can receive applications in either format.
-However reports may contain data which increases the file size beyond what many email providers will allow, so it may need to be sent on a memory stick which the office will be unable to return.
+A: The office retains electronic copies of all applications for audit purposes and applications must be received in electronic format.
+However, reports may contain data which increases the file size beyond what many email providers will allow, so applications may need to be split before sending (application form, CV, organisation chart, job description, educational certificates and evidence matrix in one PDF and the portfolio in a separate PDF, emailed separately).
 If you wish to discuss this prior to submission then please contact the IPEM office for help and guidance.
+Please note that if you do not receive an acknowledgement of receipt of your application within 7 days of sending, we may not have received it and you should contact us to check this).

 Q: Do I have to submit the application form, fee and report together or just the application form and fee and then be given a period to prepare the report?

-A: In order for all applications to be process by the IPEM office as easily as possible then it is necessary for everything to be sent together.
+A: In order for all applications to be processed by the IPEM office as easily as possible, then it is necessary for everything to be sent together.
 You should wait until your report is complete and ready for assessment before sending your application form and payment.

 Q: What does the cost of an Equivalence application cover?

-A: The cost of an equivalence application covers the equivalence process itself and the initial registration onto the RCT for the remainder of that calendar year.
+A: The cost of an equivalence application covers the equivalence process itself and the initial registration onto the RCT for the remainder of that calendar year if successful.
 When the annual renewal is due in January then you will need to pay the registrant fee to remain on the register.

 Q: How long does it take before I find out if my application has been successful?